gaugesapp/gauges-android/README.md

 # Gaug.es for Android

-This repository contains the application source code for the Gaug.es Android application available from the [Android Market](https://market.android.com/).
+This repository contains the source code for the Gaug.es Android application available from the [Android Market](https://market.android.com/).

 Please see the [issues](https://github.com/github/gauges-android/issues) section